 Holding individual media briefings would give journalists individual access to the Independent Network ensuring affiliates and the executive could comprehensively address their questions.
 Personal briefings are often less intimidating, allow clients to communicate messages more clearly and spend more time qualifying answers to questions.

 The launch of the Independent Network secured support from Martin Bell, former independent MP, BBC journalist and champion for the plight of independent political candidates.
 Martin Bell’s support added legitimacy to the Independent Network and was a significant selling point for journalists to attend the launch.

-The Parker, Wayne and Kent team compiled a targeted media list that included relevant political journalists from the national press, radio and television media.
+The PR Darlings team compiled a targeted media list that included relevant political journalists from the national press, radio and television media.
 A news release announcing the launch of the association was created, sold into the media and a series of press briefings were arranged for the launch of the Independent Network.

 The launch of the Independent Network was attended by political editors and correspondents from The Times, The Guardian, The Independent, The Economist, BBC News 24, Six O’clock News and Radio 4’s World Tonight.
 An outside broadcast radio interview with BBC World Service was organised and executed in the central lobby of the Palace of Westminster.
 A post launch telephone interview with The Telegraph was also arranged.

-“Within a month of our first discussions regarding the Independent Network, Parker, Wayne & Kent had created the PR strategy, prepared the background information, developed a press release and had us all sitting in the House of Commons with The Times, The Guardian, The Independent, The Economist, BBC Six O’Clock News, News 24 and Radio 4.
+“Within a month of our first discussions regarding the Independent Network, they had created the PR strategy, prepared the background information, developed a press release and had us all sitting in the House of Commons with The Times, The Guardian, The Independent, The Economist, BBC Six O’Clock News, News 24 and Radio 4.
 Excellent work.”
 Dan Thompson, Executive Member of The Independent Network